wdmg/yii2-admin/README.md

             'class' => 'wdmg\admin\Module',
             'routePrefix' => 'admin',
-            'checkForUpdates' => true, // boolean, the flag if updates check turn on 'cacheExpire' => 3600 // integer, the time to expire cache ],
+            'checkForUpdates' => true, // boolean, the flag if updates check turn on 'cacheExpire' => 3600, // integer, the time to expire cache 'multiSignIn' => false, // not allow by default 'sessionTimeout' => 900, // 15 min.
+        ],
         ...
     ],